-Cancellation policies vary with each vacation rental.
-You'll likely be offered trip insurance.
-Trip insurance, which frequently costs somewhere between 1% - 5% of the standard vacation rental rate, provides guests with reimbursement of their vacation costs (and subsequent rental property costs) for any days missed a result of personal health emergencies or weather, in addition to hurricane evacuation expenses, such as a unanticipated motel stay or extra gas.
+Ensure that you be aware of the cancellation policy prior to booking.
+You will likely be offered trip insurance.
+Trip insurance, which generally costs between 1% - 5% of the standard rental home price, provides vacationers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed as a consequence of personal health emergencies or storms, and additionally hurricane evacuation expenses, such as a unanticipated motel stay or extra gas.

 During your Stay

 - Ask a local.
-Residents are a great source of suggestions.
-Who better to ask where to order the best chicken wings, have a great date night, or the best spots for night life?
+Residents may point you in the right direction.
+Who better to ask where to get the best chicken wings, have a great date night, or the best areas for shopping?

 - Enjoy your stay!
-Remember to protect the property owner (and your things!) by keeping the rental secured while you are away, exactly like you would in your own home.
+Make sure to protect the rental owner (and your things!) by keeping the property locked up while you are away, exactly like you would in your own home.

 - Be certain that you've packed everything.
 Inspect drawers, bath cabinetry and cabinets.

 - Please make sure to walk through the rental one final time and check for damages.
 We suggest walking through with the property manager whenever you can (this isn't always the case)..
 If the property owner is not available, make sure you take photos of the property to record its condition.